chekuda/paymentMethod/README.md

 	The response will give the redirect URL for the client
 	###3-Accept the payment
 	The client will go to paypal page and after accept the payment the client will be redirected to the page added before
+	###4-Execute the payment
+	Post to paypal API "https://api.sandbox.paypal.com/v1/payments/payment/paymentID/execute/" to execute the payment and wait for receive the answer from the API